nmusers/docs/content/Reference manual/$abbreviated.md

 BVQI=BIVARIATEQ(VBI(001),FNC002_1(1,001),FNC002_2(1,1,001),10)
 ```

-This is because vector VBI has dimension 5 and  function  BIVARI-
-ATEQ  was declared with dimension 10.
+This is because vector VBI has dimension 5 and  function  BIVARIATEQ  was declared with dimension 10.
 Note that the results will
 be correct if BIVARIATEQ does not use more than  5  positions  in
 the argument vector.